ashishinterra/linux-privileged-port-setup/README.md

       sudo chmod 500 /etc/authbind/byport/443
       sudo chown <tomcat-user> /etc/authbind/byport/443

-   Edit the file /etc/default/tomcatX or /etc/default/tomcat to change AUTHBIND=no to AUTHBIND=yes
+   Edit the file /etc/default/tomcatX or /etc/default/tomcat to change AUTHBIND=no to AUTHBIND=yes.
+   Where X is the tomcat version number.

 ### Reload and Restart the tomcat